-Mission Beach & Mission Bay Neighborhood
+Mission Beach vs. Mission Bay San Diego, CA

 You’re in the mood to venture outside La Jolla and are selecting where.
 Though the Mission Beach & Mission Bay area is along the water, just like La Jolla, it has a very distinct personality and culture that makes it unique and well worth your time.